 Rolling resistance refers to the effort required to keep a tire moving.
 Low rolling resistance tires (sometimes called LRR tires) are more energy efficient because they require less energy to rotate.

-Rolling resistance can represent around a 10% change in energy due to rolling resistance for EVs.
+There can be around a 10% change in energy due to rolling resistance for EVs.

-Note that gas-powered vehicles won’t see as much change as they experience less engine heat and drivetrain losses; they lose only three to four percent efficiency.
+Gas-powered vehicles won’t see as much change as electric vehicles as they experience less engine heat and drivetrain losses; they only lose about 3–4% efficiency.

 Using low rolling resistance tires means that your battery spends less energy moving your tires (and so your vehicle), therefore extending your EV battery range.
-That’s why many (read: most) EV manufacturers equip their vehicles with LRR tires as a standard.
+That’s why most EV manufacturers equip their vehicles with LRR tires as a standard.

 Temperature & Air Pressure